These were the words of Seo Sang-don that inspired hundreds

 Gyeongbuk Province starting at the beginning of 1906.
 The problem was Japan had

-already built a Japanese institute --Daegu Insacheong-- that would rule the
+already built a Japanese institute --Daegu Insacheong-- that ruled the

 entire district.
 So, as a rebuttal to secure the rights of Korea as a sovereign